CongKhaiNGUYEN/congkhainguyen.github.io/_posts/CTFs/404CTF2023/pwn/2023-06-05-cachecacheleretour.md

 ```

+> From the output of `file cache_cache_le_retour` we can see that this binary is a dynamically linked ELF-64 x86-64 bit LSB and it is stripped
+{: .prompt-info}

+> The output of `checksec cache_cache_le_retour` indicates that the cache_cache_le_retour binary has strong security features enabled, including full RELRO, a stack canary, NX protection, and PIE.
+These features help mitigate common security vulnerabilities and make it more difficult for attackers to exploit the binary.

+## Reverse engineering
 Use Ghidra to read the code.
 Since the binary file has been stripped, it may be challenging to comprehend the code.
 As a solution, I decided to rename some functions to enhance the code's readability.
 The modified function names are displayed in the image below.

 ![func_name_chache](https://github.com/CongKhaiNGUYEN/CTF/assets/61443497/43956ad6-eb89-45fa-86f0-7ad970e0391e)